-Over the past few decades, podcasts have become a popular medium worldwide.
-New podcasts are created every day, on a variety of subjects.
-With all the podcast-making resources, tools, platforms, applications, and software on the market today, it’s never been easier — or cheaper — to launch a podcast.
+Podcasts are a popular medium worldwide.
+New podcasts are created every day on a variety of subjects.
+With the number of resources available today, it’s never been easier — or cheaper — to launch a podcast.

-If you want to start your own podcast, you’ll need good podcast recording software.
-There are many ways to record, edit, and post podcasts, so choosing the right tools isn’t easy.
-That’s why we’ve chosen the 11 best podcast recording software and reviewed each one for you.
-We’ve also included some other useful tools podcasters should know about.
+There are many ways to record, edit, and post podcasts, so choosing the right software can be overwhelming.
+That’s why we selected the 11 best podcast recording software and reviewed each one for you.
+We also included other useful tools podcasters should know about.

 What do you need to record a podcast?

 Podcasts are an audio medium — you can’t cover up poor sound quality with visuals.
 As such, viewers relate the quality of your sound directly to the value of your podcast.
 Even if you have the most innovative idea for a podcast that anyone’s ever dreamed up, few people will listen to it if it sounds bad.

 To ensure good sound quality, you need a decent microphone.
 You can get a good starter mic for under $100 and gradually work your way up as your podcast progresses.
 When choosing your microphone, consider two characteristics: the type of connector and the way it captures sound.

 In the connector category, there are USB and XLR microphones.
 USB microphones plug directly into your computer via a USB port and are simple to use.
 They tend to be less expensive for this reason.
 XLR mics require an audio interface, such as a mixer, to hook up.
 With XLR microphones, you have to buy an audio interface, which adds another piece of equipment to your podcast startup list.

 🔊 Capturing sound